tmmvn/bbedit-additions/README.md

 BBEdit additions, such as language modules, language servers, themes, text filters, and more.

 ## Installation
 BBEdit has good documentation on how to customize the functionality.
-If you can't sort that out, not sure you should be using BBEdit (or Ansible/Serverless for that matter). *HINT*: You need to what you want from this repo to your BBEdit support folder.
+If you can't sort that out, not sure you should be using BBEdit (or Ansible/Serverless for that matter). *HINT*: You need to copy what you want from this repo to your BBEdit support folder.
 Whether you clone, link, download and copy, or just create a new file and do a good old fashioned copy-paste, that, my friend, is up to you.

 ## Contents
+### AI Assistant Text Filters
+There are three Text Filters that provide limited AI assistant functionality to BBEdit.
+The scripts are written in ruby, and utilize Google's PALM2 API.
+You will need your own API key for the filters to work.
+Replace the key variable string with your key inside the script file.
+But don't commit that as leaking the key is bad!
+If you wish to use OpenAI, switching the url endpoint and parameters should be easy.

+	All the text filters work on the selected text.
+If not text is selected, I think BBEdit will send the whole document in.
+This will likely get you past the token limit supported in LLMs, so try to work in chunks.

+	The three filters are described below.

+#### AI - Debug
+	Select a block of code that is not working, and the AI assistant will try to give a suggestion to fix the code.
+The prompt will use whatever language is set for the document in BBEdit.

+#### AI - Generator
+	Can be used to generate new code.
+For example, you could write "Create a python 3 function that takes an input and multiplies it by 3.", select that text, apply the filter, and the text will be replaced by the response from the AI assistant.

+#### AI - Suggestions
+	A suggestions module.
+Not super useful as it does not provide copilot level of interactivity due to the need to invoke manually and also due to the latency added.
+Will provide suggestions for what the AI thinks should be the next 5 lines of code.

 ### Two crude language support implementations
 Ansible Playbooks and Serverless.
 Both are pretty much just extensions to yml, but as I have yet to figure out if I can somehow use the compiled YML BBEdit module inside BBEdit as a base, these are just a simple keyword based addition.